 Video games are full of various systems with varying degrees of complexity.
-In this subject you will take a look at some of these systems including multithreaded and parallel programming, audio programming, network programming and automation and testing systems, such as automated build PROG 202 - servers, automated testing and analytics.
-Topic focus is curated by your instructor.
+In this subject you will take a look at some of these systems including multithreaded and parallel programming, audio programming, network programming and automation and testing systems, such as automated build servers, automated testing and analytics.
+The topic focus is curated by your instructor.
+PROG 202 - servers, automated testing and analytics.
+The topic locus is curated by your instructor.
 Complex Knowledge and Skills Game Systems Ability to implement networking for games and simulations.
 Understand threading and parallel programming techniques.
 Use of audio in game programming.
 Knowledge of various complex systems used in game development.
 Explore physics as it relates to real-time applications and video games.
 We take a practical approach to integrating and implementing an advanced physics library to explore various interactions within the fields of rigid-body and soft-body physics.
 We'll focus on practical applications and the appropriate PROG 203 - tools and concepts to solve a variety of problems in game development.
 Physics for Games Knowledge and Skills Understanding of physics formulas.
 Knowledge of real-time physics techniques.
-Ability to integrate third party physics libraries.
 Ability to integrate third-party physics libraries.
 For this subject, you will research and analyze current and future applications of extended realities and technology.
-You will then work within a team, creating a playable VR/AR prototype which will be VRXR 201 - accompanied by a game design brief.
-You will design and create systems, based on the design brief, Virtual and optimized to run on the chosen extended realties platform.
-Extended Knowledge and Skills Realities Research and analyze current and future applications of extended realities.
+You will then work within a team, creating a playable VR/AR prototype which will be accompanied by a game design brief.
+You will design and create systems, based on the design brief, VRXR 201 - optimized to run on the chosen extended realties platform.
+Virtual and Extended Knowledge and Skills Realities Research and analyze current and future applications of extended realities.
 Design and create optimized code for a team.
-Test performance impact of systems on the chosen platform.
+Test a reference six and the selection of the selection o Test performance impact of systems on the chosen platform.
+Callaborate with a team to test and finalize a playable build on the chosen platform.
 Collaborate with a team to test and finalize a playable build on the chosen platform.
-All disciplines will work together on prototyping game ideas in teams.
+All disciplinates will provide the control of the All disciplines will work together on prototyping game ideas in teams.
 Once the game idea has been approved by a panel, the teams will formulize their development plan and start on the pre-production stage; creating clear outlines and documentation that they will take with them to the major production.
 Each team will create a workable prototype, Design Document, Art Bible and Technical VIAR 204 - Design Document.
-Proof of Concept Knowledge and Skills Learn iterative design processes for refining an idea.
+Proof of Knowledge and Skills Concept Learn iterative design processes for refining an idea.
 Learn how to pitch a game concept to an industry panel.
 Know how to incorporate feedback into your game ideas.
 Understand how to identify risks and target markets.
-A principle of the principle of Learn how to prioritize development tasks.
+Learn how to receive y risks and target markets.
+Learn how to prioritize development tasks.
+1. (all se province de exemplication)